Now, what am I going to do with all these tomatoes? Here are a few suggestions for fresh tomato recipes.

 Here’s how to put together a decent Caprese salad on a plate:

 Layer a slice of tomato, a slice of fresh mozzarella, and a fresh basil leaf.
 Repeat.
 Sprinkle generously with salt and pepper.
 Drizzle with good quality extra virgin olive oil and a small splash of balsamic vinegar.
-Top with parmesan cheese shavings and a chiffonade of any remaining basil.
+Top with parmesan cheese shavings and a chiffonade of basil.
 Find a glass of wine, a hunk of bread, a good book and a comfy chair.
 That’s summer.

 Here’s the bruschetta variation: